-11.4 Physical Health and Wellbeing
+10.4 Physical Health and Wellbeing

-11.4.1 Illness and Injury
+10.4.1 Illness and Injury

 - A. Parents must be notified in case of illness and injury. - B. A child whose illness requires that the child be sent home will be given appropriate attention and supervision until the child's parent arrives to remove the child. - C. A child with uncontrolled diarrhea or vomiting must be provided care apart from the other children.
 Extra attention must be given to hygiene and sanitation until the parent or other person authorized by the parent arrives to pick up the child. - D. An ill child must not be admitted for care if one or more of the following exists: - a.
 The illness prevents the child from participating comfortably in facility activities. - b.
 The illness results in greater need for care than the staff can provide without compromising the health, safety, and supervision of the other children. - c.
-The child has any of the following: - Temperature under the arm 100.4 degrees or greater, accompanied by behavior changes or other signs or symptoms of illness until medical evaluation indicates that the child can be included in the facility's activities. - ii.
+The child has any of the following: - i.
+Temperature under the arm 100.4 degrees or greater, accompanied by behavior changes or other signs or symptoms of illness until medical evaluation indicates that the child can be included in the facility's activities. - ii.
 Symptoms and signs of possible severe illness (such as lethargy, uncontrolled breathing, uncontrolled diarrhea, vomiting illness (2 or more episodes in 24 hours), rash with fever, mouth sores with drooling, wheezing, behavior change, or other unusual signs until medical evaluation indicates that the child can be included in the facility's activities. - d.
 The child has been diagnosed with a communicable disease, until medical evaluation determines that the child is no longer communicable and is able to participate in the facility's activities. - E. In case of the onset of a critical illness or injury: - a.
 The physician named by the parent must be called and - b.
 The child must be taken to the nearest emergency room or clinic, or an emergency vehicle must be called. - c.
 Children must be given first aid treatment or CPR when needed.

-11.4.2 Medication
+10.4.2 Medication

-Parents are responsible for ensuring that all prescription medication is properly labeled by a pharmacist and replaced prior to the expiration date.
+Holy Spirit Episcopal School Early Childhood does not maintain or administer unassigned epinephrine auto-injectors.
+Parents are responsible for ensuring that all medication is properly prescribed by a medical provider, labeled by a pharmacist and replaced prior to the expiration date.
 All medication must be brought directly to the EC office accompanied by a completed Medication Authorization Form.